© Crown copyright 2020

 - they could take a formal break in learning of 4 weeks or more and re-calculate the planned end-date upon their return to learning

-2. I am having to move critical worker staff into different and/or business critical roles that aren’t related to their apprenticeship.
+2) Critical worker staff are having to be moved into different and/or business critical roles that aren’t related to their apprenticeship.
 What happens to their apprenticeship if they can’t continue training?

 Apprenticeship training must be linked to the job role that the individual is undertaking.
 Where this link is broken temporarily, it is our goal that apprentices can promptly resume their apprenticeship and continue to successful completion of EPA at a future date.
 Funding rules currently state that a break in learning must be initiated by the apprentice.
 Employers and training providers can now temporarily also report and initiate a break in learning where the interruption to learning is greater than 4 weeks.
-This guidance document sets out what employers and training providers need to do when breaks in learning are more or less than 4 weeks, and if that break commences during or after March.
+This guidance document sets out what employers and training providers need to do when breaks in learning are more or less than 4 weeks.

-3. I am having to move critical worker staff into different and/or business critical roles that are connected to their apprenticeship.
+3) Critical worker staff are having to be moved into different and/or business critical roles that are connected to their apprenticeship.
 Can they continue training?

 Where apprentices can remain on their programme, they should continue to fulfil the minimum 20% off-the-job training entitlement.
-Off-the-job training can already be delivered flexibly at a time and way to suit the employer and apprentice (remote observations, distance learning, etc.) and many providers have developed additional training material in response to coronavirus (COVID-19).
-If a critical worker apprentice has been redeployed into another role, then some of this activity may still count towards off-the-job training but this should be discussed and agreed between the employer and provider.
+Off-the-job training can already be delivered flexibility at a time and way to suit the employer and apprentice (remote observations, distance learning, etc.) and many training providers have developed additional training material in response to coronavirus (COVID-19).
+If a critical worker apprentice has been redeployed into another role then some of this activity may still count towards off-the-job training, but this should be discussed and agreed between the employer and provider, with the aim of ensuring that the apprentice gets the right training and support to be ready to complete their apprenticeship.
 All off-the-job training must be relevant new training that develops the knowledge, skills and behaviours of the apprenticeship and, where funding is being accessed, it must be delivered by an organisation on the Register of Apprenticeship Training Providers.
 Evidence of delivery must be kept.

 Apprentices who are self-isolating, caring for family members, or sick

-4. If I need to self-isolate, what will happen to my apprenticeship?
+4) If an apprentice needs to self-isolate, what will happen to their apprenticeship?

 Apprenticeships have been designed to be responsive to changes in apprentices’ circumstances, for example during a period of illness.
-If you need to self-isolate, please talk to your employer and training provider about the best way to continue with your apprenticeship or report a break in learning.
+If an apprentice needs to self-isolate they should talk to their employer and training provider about the best way to continue withtheir apprenticeship or report a break in learning.
+Options include:

 - an increase in e-learning

-- a short pause of less than 4 weeks in your apprenticeship while you are in self- isolation.
-This will not affect the planned end-date of your apprenticeship
+- a short pause of less than 4 weeks in their apprenticeship while they are in self- isolation.
+This will not affect the planned end-date of their apprenticeship

-- a formal break in learning of 4 weeks or more that your training provider should report to the ESFA.
-This will result in the planned end-date for your apprenticeship being re-planned upon returning to learning to take into consideration the duration in line with the length of your break
+- a formal break in learning of 4 weeks or more that their training provider should report to the ESFA.
+This will result in the planned end-date for their apprenticeship being re-planned upon returning to learning to take into consideration the duration in line with the length of their break

 - re-scheduling planned assessment activity for a later date

-The appropriate steps will be agreed based on your and your employer/ training provider’s situation.
+The appropriate steps will be agreed based on the apprentice’s and the employer/ training provider’s situation.

-5. I need to take care of myself/a family member.
-Can I continue my apprenticeship learning at home?
+5) An apprentice needs to take care of themself/a family member.
+Can they continue their apprenticeship learning at home?

-Yes, this may be possible, depending on your apprenticeship and whether e-learning is available from your training provider.
-Please check their website or contact them to discuss your options.
+Yes, this may be possible, depending on their apprenticeship and whether e-learning is available from their training provider.
+Apprentices should check the training providers website or contact them to discuss their options.

-7. If I can’t work/attend training, will I still be paid?
+7) If an apprentice can’t work/attend training, will they still be paid?

-An apprenticeship is a job with training, so even when you are not able to do your training, you are still employed, unless you have been notified otherwise by your employer.
-You will be paid in line with the details in your employment contract.
+An apprenticeship is a job with training, so even when they are not able to do their training, they are still employed, unless they have been notified otherwise by their employer.
+They will be paid in line with the details in their employment contract.

-8. My provider has put my apprentice on a break in learning because they can’t deliver training.
-As the apprentice is working as normal and I want their apprenticeship to continue, can I override this break in learning?
+8) A provider has put an apprentice on a break in learning because they can’t deliver training.
+As the apprentice is working as normal their employer wants their apprenticeship to continue, can the employer override this break in learning?

 We have committed to apprenticeship training providers continuing to be paid retrospectively for the training that they have delivered and can evidence.
 Where training cannot take place for any reason, and this may include the ability of the provider to continue delivery, an apprentice must be put on a break in learning to pause payments.
-Providers are working hard to develop flexible learning packages to ensure continuity of training where possible and for some, this may take some time.
-If you have concerns, we encourage you to discuss these with the provider.
+Training providers are working hard to develop flexible learning packages to ensure continuity of training where possible and, for some, this may take some time.
+If employers have concerns, we encourage they to discuss these with the provider.

 Apprentices who are working at home

-9. My employer is enforcing a work from home policy and my classroom provision has been withdrawn.
-What are my options?
+9) An employer is enforcing a work from home policy and classroom provision has been withdrawn.
+What the options for apprentices?

-If you are unable to attend scheduled learning events, there are several options available to you:
+If an apprentice is unable to attend scheduled learning events, there are several options available to them:

-- your training provider may provide digital or distance learning
+- their training provider may provide digital or distance learning

-- you can take a short pause if it is likely your apprenticeship can resume in less than 4 weeks and you will still be able to complete your apprenticeship by the planned end-date
+- they can take a short pause if it is likely their apprenticeship can resume in less than 4 weeks and they will still be able to complete their apprenticeship by the planned end-date

-- you can take a formal break in learning of 4 weeks or more which your training provider should report to the ESFA and will result in the planned end-date of your apprenticeship being re-planned upon returning to learning, to take into consideration the duration of your break
+- they can take a formal break in learning of 4 weeks or more which their training provider should report to the ESFA and will result in the planned end-date of their apprenticeship being re-planned upon returning to learning, to take into consideration the duration of their break

-10. How do I record progress towards my apprenticeship while I am subject to different working conditions like working from home?
+10) How does an apprentice record progress towards their apprenticeship while they are subject to different working conditions like working from home?

-You should already be recording your off-the-job training activity using an approach agreed with your training provider.
-Please continue to use this in the coming weeks.
+Apprentices should already be recording their off-the-job training activity using an approach agreed with their training provider.
+They should continue to use this.

-12. Can I change training provider if they are offering more on-line/digital delivery?
+12) Can apprentices change training provider if they are offering more online / digital delivery?

 - initial assessment of the apprentice